-As you all know dual-income families are on the rise.
+As you all know dual-income families are today’s norm.
 For many spouses, the first question they will ask when they learn of the relocation offer is, “Will I be able to continue my career in the new area?”
 Having a meaningful conversation with the employee about their spouse’s job search needs is certainly helpful.

 For any assignment to be successful, the spouse/partner’s career is one of the top factors.
 It’s best for spouses to start their search before the relocation takes place.
 Preparing their resume and LinkedIn profile early on allows them to be at the ready when they find promising job leads.
 It’s also important to start researching the job market, industries, and top employers in the new area.

 Our data shows the average salary of the spouse/partner is $71,500.
 The longer it takes for a spouse to find a new position, the harder it is on the family’s finances.
 Adequate support ensures both the employee and spouse thrive in their career.

 Explore 4 surprising findings about the employee relocation experience.